The Rocky Mountaineer is a luxurious way to visit Canada with all of its impeccable beauty. So

 drop you at your designated hotel for the night and resume its duties in the morning.

-TIP: To get the BEST airfare deals to Canda, use the Travelocity’s calendar to see if alternating your travel dates will save you cash.
+TIP: To get the BEST airfare deals to Canada, use Travelocity’s calendar to see if alternating your travel dates will save you cash.

 Rocky Mountaineer Train Packing List